Yes, all applicants for ESTA must have unexpired, up-to-date, and valid digital passports.

 date of birth, place of birth, and nationality, amongst others.

-What is a machine readable passport?
+What is a machine-readable passport?

-This allows for greater data security and helps to prevent identity theft.
+enables greater data security and helps to prevent identity theft.

 How can I tell if my passport has an integrated chip?

 passports) contain personal information found on the identity page that can be read by a machine.

-Many such passports contained a logo in the shape of a small rectangle and circle on the cover of
+Usually these passports have a logo in the shape of a small rectangle and circle on the cover of

 the passport indicating the presence of a chip, similar to this:.

 Temporary and emergency passports.

 Temporary and emergency passports must contain an integrated digital chip.
-It must be noted that

 Please note that German emergency and temporary passports do not meet the requirements of

-Visa Waiver Program.
+the Visa Waiver Program.